RajeevRanjan5642/software-engineering/README.md

 - Regardless of the test type or development method, test cases should always be written after requirements are finalized.

 - Testing can be broadly classified into three categories:
   1. Functional Testing : Functional testing usually involves black box testing which is a method of testing without looking at source code or internal structure.
 Functional testing is only concerned with inputs and corresponding outputs of the system under test.
 It is entirely based on testing functional requirements.
-The goal is to test the functionality of the application making sure the application is usabl and accessible.
-Functional testing makes sure that when user errors or input edge cases do occur, the s/w handles those exceptions seamlessly by displaying appropriate error messages.
+The goal is to test the functionality of the application making sure the application is usable and accessible.
+Functional testing makes sure that when user make any errors or input edge cases occur, the s/w handles those exceptions seamlessly by displaying appropriate error messages.
   2. Non-Functional Testing : Non-functional testing includes testing the application for attributes like performance, security, scalability, and availability.
   3. Regression Testing : Also called maintenance testing, confirms that a recent change to the application, such as a bug fix, does not adversely affect already existing functionality.
 Regression testing should occur when there has been a change in requirements or defects have been fixed.
+  4. User Acceptance Testing (UAT): Testing by end-users to ensure that the product meets their requiements.

 - There are four testing levels :
   1. Unit Testing : Unit testing refers to tests that verify the functionality of a specific section of code, usually at the function level.
 It is performed by the s/w developer or engineer during the development phase of the SDLC.
 Unit testing aims to eliminate construction errors before code is integrated with other modules.
   2. Integration Testing : Prior to integration testing, smaller, independent code modules that passed unit testing are incorporated into the larger s/w application.
 After modules are integrated together, then integration testing can occur.
 Integration testing exposes bugs that occur when those smaller units of code interact with each other.